Proclamation of accession of Charles III: Text of proclamation

-The proclamation was read by the Garter King of Arms, David White, at 11:00am from the Proclamation Gallery of Friary Court in St James's Palace, then by the Clarenceux King of Arms, Timothy Duke, at the Royal Exchange in the City of London.
-Flags flew at full-mast at 11:00am on Saturday as the proclamation was being read, before being returned to half-mast until the day of the Queen's funeral.
-Several services were held across the UK on the same day and the day after during which the proclamation was read by local officials.
+The proclamation was read by the Garter King of Arms, David White, at 11:00 am from the Proclamation Gallery of Friary Court in St James's Palace, then by the Clarenceux King of Arms, Timothy Duke, at the Royal Exchange in the City of London.
+Flags flew at full-mast at 11:00 am on Saturday as the proclamation was being read, before being returned to half-mast until the day of the Queen's funeral.
+Several services were held across the UK on the same day and the day after, during which the proclamation was read by local officials.

-As was the case in past proclamations, before the traditional three cheers the proclamation ceremony in the areas around the Tower of London had the following response by personnel of the Yeomen Warders following the proclamation being read by the Resident Governor of the Tower of London and Keeper of the Jewel House, in a preview of the cheers to the Sovereign being shouted from this point on in the traditional Ceremony of the Keys in the Tower:
+As in past proclamations, before the traditional three cheers, the ceremony in the areas around the Tower of London had the following response by personnel of the Yeomen Warders after the proclamation was read by the Resident Governor of the Tower of London and Keeper of the Jewel House, in a preview of the cheers to the Sovereign shouted from this point on in the traditional Ceremony of the Keys in the Tower:

 Chief Warder: "God preserve King Charles III!"